TheAnshulPrakash/ChibiLe/README.md

 It is also equipped with a simple anime inspired GUI to display its functionality

 ##### Referenced libraries
--WhisperAI by OpenAi ("Small") for speech to text model
+-WhisperAI by OpenAi for speech to text model

 -serial to Communicate devices over Serial Ports